OKsumon/social_media_sentiment_analysis/README.md

 ## Code Hierarchy
 The project code is organized into several folders, each containing scripts for specific tasks:
 - `1.
-Data`: Contains data handling scripts, including data loading, cleaning, and initial pre-processing steps.
+Data`: Contains raw data collected from Kaggle, which was used throughout the project.
 - `2.
-Pre-processing`: Scripts for advanced data pre-processing such as tokenization, lemmatization, spell correction, and augmentation.
+Pre-processing`: Contains data handling scripts, including data loading, cleaning, and initial pre-processing steps.
+Additionally, Scripts for advanced data pre-processing such as tokenization, lemmatization, spell correction, and augmentation.
 - `3.
 Model`: Implementation of machine learning and deep learning models, including CNN, LSTM, BERT, and hybrid models (CNN-LSTM, BERT-BiLSTM).
 Each model has its dedicated Python script for training and evaluation.
 - `4.
 META LEARNER`: Scripts for the meta-learner model that combines predictions from individual models for improved accuracy.
 - `5.
 Website Building`: Code for developing the Flask-based web application for real-time sentiment analysis.